9andresc/restful-web-api-design-with-node.js/README.md

 - Initialize `package.json` file with `npm init` command
 - Install Express and other modules through NPM
 - Setting up a development environment

+Playing around with basic Node.js:

 - Handling HTTP requests
 - Modularizing code
 - Testing Node.js
 - Working with mock objects

+## Building a Typical Web API
+To sum up, I will learn the following:

+- How to specify a Web API